---

 id: TIP-1053

-title: Nonce in Key Authorizations
+title: Witnesses in Key Authorizations

 authors: Jake Moxey (@jxom)